Kjartan Vårbakken, Phys Ther, MSc, PhD-coursed, R&D Head, Redcord AS

 Methods

-A team of U.S. researchers conducted a systematic review and meta-analysis, analyzing 12 studies with a total of 631 participants.
+The team of U.S. researchers conducted a systematic review and meta-analysis, analyzing 12 studies with a total of 631 participants.
 The studies compared SET to general exercise, motor control training, lumbar stabilization, and no treatment.
 The primary outcomes measured were pain, disability, and muscle function.
+To assess effect sizes, researchers used the Hopkins scale, and the Cochrane Risk of Bias tool was applied to evaluate methodological quality.

 What This Means for Your Practice